Drums and guitar are two of the most popular instruments ever to be invented. In this guide, we explore which one you should choose to play.

 Drummers will also need to purchase sticks often as they are prone to break, but these can usually be bought in bulk for a reasonable price.
 If you play heavy styles of music, your sticks are likely to break more frequently, and this will add to the expense.

-One of the best things about learning to play an instrument, whether it is the drums or guitar, is that it provides you with the opportunities to perform, record, and compose music.
+One of the best things about learning to play an instrument, whether it’s playing drums or guitar, is that it provides you with the opportunities to perform, record, and compose music.

 The guitar is an instrument that can either be played solo or in an ensemble, but drums are more likely to be performed with other musicians.
-If you want to write songs, then a guitar is definitely the better option.
+If you want to write songs, then learning to play guitar is definitely the better option.

 There is often a shortage of drummers around, as the instrument is louder and, therefore, less practical to learn.